j-angnoe/localhost-manager-browser-extension/README.md

 The extension by default will allow you to copy-paste commands so you can execute them in your terminal.

-If you want a more streamlined experience, it is possible to start the localhost-compagnon (probably npm install -g browser-compagnon-socketserver).
+If you want a more streamlined experience, it is possible to start the flextension-server ([npm](https://www.npmjs.com/package/flextension-server), [git](https://github.com/j-angnoe/flextension-server)).
 The browser extension(s) will be able to connect to your localhost via WebSockets and be able to run commands.

 Please be aware of the fact that opening a WebSocket server that accepts connections and commands to be executed on your machine may be extremily dangerous, and is not recommended.